 Confidence was high by the time the British quartet made Houses of the Holy.
 This was no longer a band proving itself.
 The critics were bound to hate them.
 This they had made clear.
 The fans loved them.
 Their endorsement of each new album was also clear.

 It’s also the first album to grace the Led Zeppelin angel logo.
 Going forward, the band’s albums were released on Swan Song, their own record label.
-Their concerts earned them fortunes, they owned their own airplane, and rock groupies shared gossip about meeting the band members.
+Their concerts earned them fortunes, they owned their own aeroplane, and rock groupies shared gossip about meeting the band members.

 Houses of the Holy is an album on which Zeppelin stretch their wings confidently, converting the sun.
 Each song here is essential.
 It’s the last of their albums where this would be true.
-From the gallop of The song remains the same, the tenderness of The Rain Song, or the rocking fun of Dancing Days, not a single riff, inflection of Plant’s vocals, or bass-drum attack is not vital.
+From the gallop of “The Song Remains the Same”, the tenderness of “The Rain Song”, or the rocking fun of “Dancing Days”, not a single riff, inflexion of Plant’s vocals, or bass-drum attack is not vital.

 5. Physical Graffiti (1975)

-With little left to prove and over half a decade of a career under their belt, Led Zeppelin prepared for the future by letting of the past.
-Half of Physical Graffiti reveals a band that’s used to playing arenas around the world.
 The other half is the same band experimenting with any genre they wished.
 This second half is compromised of tracks that had not yet been officially released.
 It’s a record that bands as diverse as Soundgarden or The Cult would quote as early influence and a record that would inspire contemporaries such as Queen to rev up the stadium rock grandiosity.

 Could the album have been condensed to a great single album?
 Yes, but that would have been missing the point.
 There is a great looseness about it.
-Towering masterworks such as Kashmir and In my time of dying sit alongside sexy, barnyard stomps like Sick again and The Wanton Song.
+Towering masterworks such as “Kashmir” and “In My Time of Dying” sit alongside sexy, barnyard, groupie-loving stomps like “Sick Again” and “The Wanton Song”.
 Few rock bands would get to be as indulgent as here, or merit the kind of attention that they received.

 4. Led Zeppelin (1969)

 Yes, Led Zeppelin I is the blues-rock template for a generation of groups.
 It’s Howlin’ Wolf electrified and delivered with a fever.
 This is a band that seems shocked by its own strength.
-Dazed and confused and Babe, I’m gonna leave you are the most famous number.
-But, on pure blues-rockers like You shook me, or Bring it on home, Zeppelin is unmatched for pure excitement.
+“Dazed and Confused” and “Babe, I’m Gonna Leave You” are the most famous numbers.
+But, on pure blues-rockers like “You Shook Me” or “Bring It On Home”, Zeppelin is unmatched for pure excitement.
 It’s the record that opened a new age in pop music, one where heard rock dominated the charts.

 3. Led Zeppelin III (1970)

-This is not the whole story though and discontent over LZIII has been muted ever since.
-Opener Immigrant Song is Zepp’s most barbaric of yelps.
-Even Nirvana would cover it.
-Celebration Day shows that the band could develop a cruel side.
-Since I’ve been loving you is a marvel of drama and dynamics, and one of the best songs ever recorded.
-And, yes, Friends, That’s the way, Bon-Yr-Stomp shows that Plant and Page, in particular, were diligent, appreciative students of folk, country, and blues.
+“Celebration Day shows that the band could develop a cruel side.
+“Since I’ve Been Loving You” is a marvel of drama and dynamics, and one of the best songs ever recorded.
+And, yes, “Friends”, “That’s the way”, “Bon-Yr-Stomp” show that Plant and Page, in particular, were diligent, appreciative students of folk, country, and blues.

 2. Led Zeppelin II (1969)

-If there is a prototype for the perfect hard-rock album it’s Led Zeppelin II.
+If there is a prototype for the perfect hard-rock album, it’s “Led Zeppelin II”.
 Jimmy Page wouldn’t make the same album again.
 They chased a truly original sound.
 But, their imitators would drive this formula into the ground.
-It’s a formula that involves alternating between powerful, bombastic numbers, with graceful, gentle proto-power-ballads.
-It was the album that well and truly put Zepp top of the rock heap.
-For many, this is the best album of all time.
-And, it’s not uncommon for fans to own this on multiple formats, getting the CDs even if they already owned the vinyl copy.
+It’s a formula that involves alternating between powerful, bombastic numbers with graceful, gentle proto-power-ballads.

-However, there is no hint of cynicism here.
-And, this is, perhaps, what continues to set Led Zeppelin II apart from its competitors.
-There is no moment here that is not iconic and vital to the history of classic rock.
-Whole Lotta Love is a blues-rock tornado of lust complete with guitar-noise experimentation and Plant’s banshee yells.
-Ramble On shows that Zeppelin could actually understand subtlety.
+“Whole Lotta Love” is a blues-rock tornado of lust complete with guitar-noise experimentation and Plant’s banshee yells.
+“Ramble On” shows that Zeppelin could actually understand subtlety.
 It’s also a tune that gives Syd Barrett a run for his money as the Pop Tour Guide of Mordor.
-And, The Lemon Song showed what the blues could build.
+And, “The Lemon Song” showed what the blues could build.

 1. Led Zeppelin IV (1971)

 But, sales and fame aside, there’s still pulp in these tunes.
-You might have heard Stairway to heaven played on rock radio a million times.
+You might have heard “Stairway to Heaven” played on rock radio a million times.
 Its beauty and the confidence of the playing are undeniable.
 This is not a shy band.
 Neither the powerful riffs, the menacing drum sound, nor Robert Plant’s lustful howls ever seem to claim otherwise.
 The four symbols remain just as iconic.

-Black Dog, Rock n’ Roll, and When the levee breaks confirm Jimmy Page, with his trusty Gibson on hand, is the Master of the Guitar Riff, a title to which Keith Richard and Tony Iommy would occasionally aspire towards.
-The Battle of Evermore might as well be power metal fancy, were it not for the quality of the Plant and Sandy Denny’s singing.
-And, Going to California proves just how much the band cared, despite rumors of their regal arrogance.
+“The Battle of Evermore” might as well be power metal fancy, were it not for the quality of the Plant and Sandy Denny’s singing.
+And, “Going to California” proves just how much the band cared, despite rumours of their regal arrogance.
 You probably have heard the recordings a lot.
-But, not even that can take away from Led Zeppelin IV‘s strength and beauty.
+But, not even that can take away from “Led Zeppelin IV“‘s strength and beauty.

 Led Zeppelin is the definitive classic rock band.
-But, they are also experimenters, testers of patience, and masters of poetic beauty.
-They are an alternative rock band before such a term existed and in spite of their great success.
+But they are also experimenters, testers of patience, and masters of poetic beauty.
+They are an alternative rock band before such a term existed, and in spite of their great success.

 FAQ